Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Illithid Hunter.

 You trained hard and enhanced your abilities to stand up against your hated foe.
-You gain the following benefits:

 * You gain resistance against psychic damage.
 + You have advantage on saving throws against being charmed.